ThreeTen22/StringElementReplace/README.md

     IgnModRecords:
 If true, will ignore any records which have had their elements modified in your current TES5Edit Session.

-In the example above, it will look through yourmod.esp and grab all QWST records and look at each one.
+In the example above, it will look through yourmod.esp and grab all QUST records and look at each one.

 //------ Element/Comparison Selection -------------------------------------------------------------------